mpcarr/example-vpx-workflow/README.md

 # example-vpx-workflow

-Alernative approch to scripting in VPX.
+Alternative approach to scripting in VPX.

 Dependencies: